External Data Sources¶

 Querying External Data Sources Using Func¶

-Note: The term "external data source" here has a broad definition, including common external data storage systems (such as MySQL, Redis databases) and third-party systems (e.g., Guance console).
+Note: The term "external data source" here has a broad definition, including common external data storage systems (such as MySQL, Redis databases), as well as third-party systems (e.g., the Guance console).

 Using Connectors¶

-After adding a connector normally, you can use the connector ID to obtain the corresponding connector operation object in scripts.
+After normally adding a connector, you can use the connector ID in scripts to get the corresponding connector operation object.

-For example, if the connector ID is guance_test
+For example, using the connector with ID guance_test

-, the code to obtain the connector operation object is:
+, the code to obtain the connector operation object would be:

-In addition to using connectors, you can also write custom functions to query data.
+In addition to using connectors, you can also write your own functions to query data.

-in this MySQL database with the following data:
+in this MySQL database containing the following data:

 id |